 What are additives in baby food?

-Additives include substances such as natural or artificial flavors, thickeners, and colorings.
-Even natural additives like citric acid can occasionally cause discomfort in some babies.
-If your baby seems unsettled after certain jarred or pouch foods, compare ingredient labels to find common items.
+Additives include substances such as natural flavors, thickeners, acidity regulators, and color-related ingredients.
+Even when an ingredient is permitted, it may not be the best match for every baby’s digestion.
+If your baby seems unsettled after certain jarred or pouch foods, compare labels to find common items.

 Preservatives and their impact on digestion